HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/imageresize.md

 |      11 | ![IMG_2734 System.Drawing](../assets/images/imageresize/IMG_2734-SystemDrawing.jpg "IMG_2734 System.Drawing") | ![IMG_2734-ImageSharp](../assets/images/imageresize/IMG_2734-ImageSharp.jpg "IMG_2734-ImageSharp") | ![IMG_2734-MagickNET](../assets/images/imageresize/IMG_2734-MagickNET.jpg "IMG_2734-MagickNET") | ![IMG_2734-MagicScaler](../assets/images/imageresize/IMG_2734-MagicScaler.jpg "IMG_2734-MagicScaler") | ![IMG_2734-SkiaSharp](../assets/images/imageresize/IMG_2734-SkiaSharp.jpg "IMG_2734-SkiaSharp") | ![IMG_2734-FreeImage](../assets/images/imageresize/IMG_2734-FreeImage.jpg "IMG_2734-FreeImage") | ![IMG_2734-Imageflow](../assets/images/imageresize/IMG_2734-Imageflow.jpg "IMG_2734-Imageflow") |
 |      12 | ![sample System.Drawing](../assets/images/imageresize/sample-SystemDrawing.jpg "sample System.Drawing") | ![sample-ImageSharp](../assets/images/imageresize/sample-ImageSharp.jpg "sample-ImageSharp") | ![sample-MagickNET](../assets/images/imageresize/sample-MagickNET.jpg "sample-MagickNET") | ![sample-MagicScaler](../assets/images/imageresize/sample-MagicScaler.jpg "sample-MagicScaler") | ![sample-SkiaSharp](../assets/images/imageresize/sample-SkiaSharp.jpg "sample-SkiaSharp") | ![sample-FreeImage](../assets/images/imageresize/sample-FreeImage.jpg "sample-FreeImage") | ![sample-Imageflow](../assets/images/imageresize/sample-Imageflow.jpg "sample-Imageflow") |

+#### Conclusion

-Best quality in this test:
+Best picture quality in this test:

-System.Drawing
+- System.Drawing
-ImageSharp
+- ImageSharp
-MagicScaler
+- MagicScaler

-Good:
+Good Quality:
-ImageFlow, bit blurry
+- ImageFlow, the pictures are a bit blurry

+Mediocre Quality
-SkiaSharp is blurry and colors are off
+- SkiaSharp is blurry and colors are off
-FreeImage colors are off
+- FreeImage colors are off
-Magick.NET colors are off
+- Magick.NET colors are off

-Differences: skiaSharp became worse on update
+Please do mind that the way the test is performed influences the outcome of the test.
+For each packag the default settings are used, with the least amount of fuzz.
+I believe it is possible for all of these packages to create pictures of comparable quality, but it will take you more time to tune the settings.

+## Conclusion

+What is the best package?
+It depends.

+What does **best** mean for you?

+Quality matters to me most.
+These are my favorites:
+- System.Drawing
+- ImageSharp
+- MagicScaler

+ImageSharp has a good picture quality out of the box, it is a managed code library, no trouble with platform support, and easy to play around with.
+The downsides are memory usage and the license.

+MagicScaler has a good picture quality out of the box, it is quite fast, does not use excessive memory.
+But it currently only has full functionality on Windows.
+Also it is on version 0 which might indicate it is not ready for production.
+I think it is a potential winner.

+System.Drawing is overall the best package, with low memory usage, good picture quality and it is quite fast.
+Downside is the windows only support.

+I am really interested in developments around Skia, since there is lots of talk around it on Maui, and Microsoft seems to push it.
+So I expect it to improve in the near future.

 ## Remarks

 Remarks on the results:

-First of all: Who does this?
+First of all: Who saves an image as jpeg in 2024?
-I mean: If you like images, who is going to turn a jpeg into a jpeg, because you are destroying the image, right?
+I mean: If you like images, who is going to turn a jpeg into a jpeg, because you are destroying the image.
 You would more likely save it as a PNG, or as a Webp image file.
 More about that in an upcoming blog!

 You could set required output, like file-size or quality and achieve different results.
 For example, there are complaints about the image quality by the SkiaSharp package, but on the github issues you will find tricks to improve image quality.
-The scope of this test was to have comparable input, and compare the output ogf the packages.
-I am not sure this is fair.
+The scope of this test was to have comparable input, and compare the output of the packages.

+Instead of feeding input, it is possible to create similar output, for example filesize.
+And rerun this test and compare what package has the best quality for filesize.
+Or see what package could produce the best thumbnail with the settings available.
+There are lots of follow-up questions.

 ## Follow up

-- The pictures should have a watermark
-- The supported formats should be JPEG (.jpg), WEBP (.webp) and Portable Network Graphics (.png)
+- Which packages support JPEG (.jpg), WEBP (.webp) and Portable Network Graphics (.png)?
+- Which package has the best algorithm for producing the highest quality pictures?
+- Which package supports the best encoding (compression) mechanisms?
+- Which packages support placing a watermark?
+- Which packages will perform best in real-life scenario's with approx 40 pictures of 6Mb size?
-- A program that should ultimately have functionality comparable to [Easy Thumbnails](https://www.fookes.com/easy-thumbnails) (in use by the team these days):
+- An application that should ultimately have functionality comparable to [Easy Thumbnails](https://www.fookes.com/easy-thumbnails) (in use by the team Xerbutri or their website):
   - Batch process to **scale down** to different sizes for web
-  - Batch process to save as different picture formats
+  - Batch process to save as **different picture formats**
-  - Batch process to add a watermark to all pictures except thumbnails
+  - Batch process to add a **watermark** to all pictures except thumbnails
-- The program should run on iOS and Windows.
+- The application should run on iOS and Windows.

-Following post: Image format support.

 ## Resources